-Appendix A to this section shows rules for each transport index.
-It shows how close you can load Class 7 (radioactive) materials to people, animals, or film.
-For example, you can't leave a package with a transport index of 1.1 within two feet of people or cargo space walls.
+people, animals, or film.
+For example, you can't leave a package with a transport index of 1.1 within 2 feet of people or cargo space walls.

 Mixed loads.
 The rules require some products to be loaded separately.
-You cannot load them together in the same cargo space. figure 9-7 lists some examples.
+You cannot load them together in the same cargo space.
+Figure 9-7 lists some examples.
 The regulations (the Segregation and Separation Chart) name other materials you must keep apart.

-DO NOT LOAD IN THE SAME VEHICLE WITH Division 6.1 o 2.3 (POISON or poison gas labeled material) animal or human food unless the poison package is overpacked in an approved way.
+DO NOT LOAD IN THE SAME VEHICLE WITH Division 6.1 or 2.3 (POISON or poison gas labeled material) animal or human food unless the poison package is overpacked in an approved way.
 Foodstuffs are anything you swallow.
 However, mouthwash, toothpaste, and skin creams are not foodstuff.
 Division 2.3 (poisonous) gas Zone A or Division 6.1 (poison) liquids, PGI, Zone A Division 5.1 (oxidizers), Class 3 (flammable liquids), Class 8 (corrosive liquids), Division 5.2 (organic peroxides), Division 1.1, 1.2, 1.3 (Class A or B) explosives, Division 1.5 (blasting agents), Division 2.1 (flammable gases), Class 4 (flammable solids).
-Charges storage batteries Division 1.1 (Class A Explosives).
+Charged storage batteries Division 1.1 (Class A Explosives).
 Class 1 (Detonating primers) any other explosives unless in authorized containers or packagings.
 Division 6.1 (Cyanides or cyanide mixtures) acids, corrosive materials, or other acidic materials which could release hydrocyanic acid from cyanides.
-For example: Cyanides , Inorganic, n.o.s.
+For example: Cyanides, Inorganic, n.o.s.
 Silver Cyanide Sodium Cyanide Nitric acid (Class 8) other materials unless the nitric acid is not loaded above any other material and not more than two tiers high.